Prehistoric period and culture in India Upsc

 Metal Age

-The Neolithic period is followed by the Chalcolithic (copper-stone) period when copper and bronze came to be used.
-The new technology of smelting metal ore and crafting metal artifacts is an important development in human civilization.
+The Neolithic period was followed by the Chalcolithic (copper-stone) period when copper and bronze came to be used.
+The new technology of smelting metal ore and crafting metal artefacts is an important development in human civilization.

-But the use of stone tools was not given up.
+However, the use of stone tools was not given up.
 Some of the micro-lithic tools continued to be essential items.
-People began to travel for a long distance to obtain metal ores.
+People began to travel for long distances to obtain metal ores.
 This led to a network of Chalcolithic cultures and the Chalcolithic cultures were found in many parts of India.

 Generally, Chalcolithic cultures had grown in river valleys.
 Most importantly, the Harappan culture is considered a part of Chalcolithic culture.

-Although they were not using metals at the beginning of the Metal Age, there is evidence of copper and bronze artifacts by the end of the second millennium B.C.
+Although they were not using metals at the beginning of the Metal Age, there is evidence of copper and bronze artefacts by the end of the second millennium B.C.

 Several bronze and copper objects, beads, terracotta figurines, and pottery were found at Paiyampalli in Tamil Nadu.

-The Chalcolithic age is followed by Iron Age.
+The Chalcolithic Age is followed by the Iron Age.
 Iron is frequently referred to in the Vedas.
 The Iron Age of the southern peninsula is often related to Megalithic Burials.
 Megalith means Large Stone.

 The burial pits were covered with these stones.
 Such graves are extensively found in South India.
 Some of the important megalithic sites are Hallur and Maski in Karnataka, Nagarjunakonda in Andhra Pradesh, and Adichchanallur in Tamil Nadu.

-Black and red pottery, iron artifacts such as hoes and sickles, and small weapons were found in the burial pits.
+Black and red pottery, iron artefacts such as hoes and sickles, and small weapons were found in the burial pits.